Klimaatlas/KAPy/README.md

 ## Getting started

 Here we describe the basic steps to install and configure KAPy.
+First you need to get a copy of the KAPy source code onto the machine where you want to work.
+This is most easily done by downloading the a zip of the latest release from [https://github.com/Klimaatlas/KAPy/releases].
+Unzip the downloaded file to an appropriate location and you've got yourself a copy of KAPy.

-Start by cloning the latest version of the code from the repository:
+Alternatively, if you have git installed on your machine, you can simply clone the latest version of the code directly from the repository:

 ```
 git clone https://github.com/Klimaatlas/KAPy.git
 ```
-Alternatively, if you don't have git installed, you can also download the source-code of the latest release from [https://github.com/Klimaatlas/KAPy/releases] or of the very latest version from [https://github.com/Klimaatlas/KAPy/archive/refs/heads/main.zip].
-In either case, unzip the downloaded file to an appropriate location and you've got yourself a copy of KAPy.

 Next, we need to setup the Python environment, containing the packages used by KAPy.
 Add-on libraries in Python are referred to as "packages" and their installation is maintained by a package manager, of which there are many to choose from (e.g. Anaconda, Conda, Miniconda, Mamba, Micromamba etc).
+The approach depends on the operating system.

+### Linux environment setup

-The example code given here is for Conda - you can download it from https://conda.io/projects/conda/en/latest/index.html if you don't have it already, but KAPy should work just as well with other package managers.
+The example code given here is for the Conda package manager - you can download it from https://conda.io/projects/conda/en/latest/index.html if you don't have it already, but KAPy should work just as well with other package managers.

 A list of packages required to run KAPy can be found in the file `./configs/eny.yaml`.
 In the case of Conda, this list can be used to create an environment as follows: